EXCLUSIVE-Nissan shakes off virus woes in China sales with rebound in April-sources

 In China, Nissan makes cars with state-owned Dongfeng Motor Group 0489.HK.
 The Japanese automaker said in January it aimed to sell 1.6 million vehicles in China this year.

-The China Passenger Car Association said earlier this week sales of passenger cars jumped 12.3% between April 20 and 25, helping sales in the first 25 days of the month to drop just 1.6% from the same period a year earlier.
+The China Passenger Car Association said this week that sales of passenger cars jumped 12.3% between April 20 and 25, helping to limit the drop in sales in the first 25 days of the month to 1.6% from the same period a year earlier.

 China's auto sales tumbled 43.3% in March in their 21st consecutive month of decline, but improved from a 79% plunge in February.

-For Nissan, which had been reeling from falling global sales even before the pandemic due to an aggressive expansion plan pursued by ousted leader Carlos Ghosn, a solid business recovery in China would offer a much needed relief, as it scrambles to engineer a turnaround.
+A solid business recovery in China would offer much needed relief for Nissan, which had been reeling from falling global sales even before the pandemic due to an aggressive expansion plan pursued by ousted leader Carlos Ghosn.

+A third company insider said market share was a more critical focus for Nissan than volume as it deals with the effects from the coronavirus epidemic.

+He said Nissan's chief operating officer Ashwani Gupta, who chairs the company's internal China management committee, had already shifted Nissan's strategy.

 Nissan expected on Tuesday an annual operating loss of as much as 45 billion yen ($420 million) for the year ended March 31, its first such loss since the 2008 global financial crisis.

-(Reporting by Norihiko Shirouzu; Additional reporting by Yilei Sun in Beijing; Editing by Miyoung Kim and Muralikumar Anantharaman)
+(Reporting by Norihiko Shirouzu; Additional reporting by Yilei Sun in Beijing; Editing by Muralikumar Anantharaman and Edmund Blair)

 ((Norihiko.Shirouzu@thomsonreuters.com;))